MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 - [Install Azure CLI version 2.37.0 or higher](/cli/azure/install-azure-cli) to run Azure CLI commands.
   - When you're prompted, install Azure CLI extensions on first use.
 For more information about extensions, see [Use extensions with Azure CLI](/cli/azure/azure-cli-extensions-overview).
   - Run [az version](/cli/azure/reference-index?#az-version) to find the version and dependent libraries that are installed.
 To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az-upgrade).
 - Ensure you have the necessary Red Hat licenses.
-You need to have a Red Hat Account with Red Hat Subscription Management (RHSM) entitlement for JBoss EAP.
+You need to have a Red Hat Account with Red Hat Subscription Management (RHSM) entitlement for Red Hat JBoss EAP.
 This entitlement will let the Azure portal install the Red Hat tested and certified JBoss EAP version.
   > [!NOTE]
   > If you don't have an EAP entitlement, you can sign up for a free developer subscription through the [Red Hat Developer Subscription for Individuals](https://developers.redhat.com/register).
 Write down the account details, which will be used as the *RHSM username* and *RHSM password* in the next section.
 - After you're registered, you can find the necessary credentials (*Pool IDs*) by following steps below.
 The *Pool IDs* will also be used as the *RHSM Pool ID with EAP entitlement* later.